 Having identified protocols to follow in the event of employee underperformance can help prevent its knock-on effects in the workplace — for instance, when other colleagues shoulder the workload of an underperforming employee and become resultantly disgruntled, which can create a toxic workplace culture.

-If you are an employer wishing to discuss the prevention and management of underperformance amongst your staff, our experts at HR Advise Me would be delighted to help.
+If you are an employer wishing to discuss the prevention and management of underperformance amongst your staff, our experts at Loch HR would be delighted to help.
 Get in touch.